nhathoatran/SSpinJa/README.md

 1. Add the specification of the scheduling policy in the DSL (process description and the scheduling policy).
 1. Do the verification (and/or the simulation as needed).

-## 5. Source code for the DSL and the model checker
+## 5. Source code for the DSL and the model checker (GUI version - updated!)
-See the modelChecker and schedulingDSL.parent directory.
+See the modelChecker and schedulingDSL.parent directories in src directory.

 **See the explaination of the results on: results.pdf**